lolcommits/lolcommits-loltext/README.md

     $ gem install lolcommits-loltext

-Then configure and enable this plugin with:
+Then configure and enable with:

     $ lolcommits --config -p loltext
     # set enabled to `true` (and set other options or choose the defauts)

 That's it!
 Every lolcommit will now be stamped with your commit message and sha.
-Setting enabled to `false` will disable this plugin, an no text or color overlays will be applied.
+Setting enabled to `false` will disable this plugin and no text or color overlay will be applied.

 ### Configuration